markgbeckett/jupiter_ace/mpf-i/README.md

 The MPF-1 shipped with 2 kilobytes of RAM and a built-in monitor program for entering, running, and debugging machine-code programs.
 Multitech also provided a range of expansion options including a BASIC interpretter ROM, memory expansion, EPROM programmer, and a thermal printer.

-For more information on the Micro Professor, see [https://electrickery.nl/comp/mpf1](https://electrickery.nl/comp/mpf1).
+For more information on the Micro-Professor, see [https://electrickery.nl/comp/mpf1](https://electrickery.nl/comp/mpf1).

 MPF-1s do occasionally appear on auction sites, but tend to be very expensive.
 Given this, I thought it would be good if people could experience some of the fun of using an MPF-1 without the expense.
 To this end, I have ported the MPF-1 monitor to the Minstrel 4th (or Minstrel 4D).

 The Monitor can be run in two modes:

-- Ideally, if you have an EPROM programmer and a suitable EPROM, you can write a new ROM image for your Minstrel 4th.
-This will give a more realistic (though not perfect) experience.
+- Ideally, if you have an EPROM programmer and a suitable EPROM chip, you can write a new ROM image for your Minstrel 4th.
+This will give a more realistic (though still not perfect) experience.

 - Alternatively, you can load the monitor into RAM and run it from there.
 This works reasonably well though you need to be careful to avoid using zero-page restart instructions (such as `rst 0x38`) replacing them by suitable calls (something like, `call 0x4038`).